Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.

 Headteacher: Mr P Gray

-Deputy Designated Safeguarding Lead: Mr A Bousfield (Senior Safeguarding Officer)
+Designated Safeguarding Lead: Mr A Bousfield (Director of Behaviour & Safeguarding).

-Antibullying Ambassador: Mr S Bury (Progress Leader (GCSE))
+Antibullying Ambassador: Mr S Bury (Director of Behaviour and Culture)

 Safeguarding and Child Protection Enquiries: Out of Hours

-- Please be aware that during any half terms, school closures (whether INSET days or unplanned closures) you will need to contact the following services if you have any concerns or require advice for your family or another.
+Please be aware that during any half terms or school closures (whether INSET days or unplanned closures), you will need to contact the following services if you have any concerns or require advice for your family or another:

 - If the child resides in the Dorset area, please contact Dorset Children’s Social Care on 01202 228866

-- If a meeting is held in any school holidays or closures when school representation is not possible, the school will aim to provide a written report in advance of the conference.
+- If a meeting is held during any school holidays or closures when school representation is not possible, the school will aim to provide a written report in advance of the conference.

-- If you would like any further advice or require support during school out of hours, please see the the information around the early help team or family information directory.
+- If you would like any further advice or require support outside of school hours, please see the information around the Early Help team or family information directory.

 Maintaining the highest possible standards means that:

 Poole High School is fully committed to the safeguarding of our students.
-As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
-PREVENT is the name given to a national strategy which aims to stop people from becoming involved with violent extremists or supporting terrorism.
-The Prevent duty is carried out under the Counter-Terrorism and Security Act 2015, which legally requires us to take steps to prevent students being drawn into terrorism.
-We take this duty seriously and carry out the four main actions, being risk assessment, working in partnership, staff training and IT Policies.
-If we assess a students as a risk, we will refer them to the Channel Partnership, which focuses on providing support at an early stage.
+As a school, we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
+PREVENT is the name given to a national strategy that aims to stop people from becoming involved with violent extremists or supporting terrorism.
+The PREVENT duty is carried out under the Counter-Terrorism and Security Act 2015, which legally requires us to take steps to prevent students from being drawn into terrorism.
+We take this duty seriously and carry out the four main actions: risk assessment, working in partnership, staff training and IT Policies.
+If we assess a student as a risk, we will refer them to the Channel Partnership, which focuses on providing support at an early stage.